EvanGibbs717/EvanGibbs717/README.md

 Hello!
 I am Evan Gibbs - a mathematics student at York College of Pennsylvania.
-I am broadly interested in geometry, topology, and analysis, including the intersection of these topics in applied mathematics.
+I am broadly interested in mathematical biology, geometry, and topology, and especially the intersection of these topics.

 Current (and Prior) Research Projects:
 1. Manifold Learning in Drosophila melanogaster